Give your feet a break

 Have a read of this NY Times article – You Walk Wrong – from which this quote is taken:

 "It took 4 million years to develop our unique human foot and our consequent distinctive form of gait, a remarkable feat of bioengineering.
-Yet, in only a few thousand years, and with one carelessly designed instrument, our shoes, we have warped the pure anatomical form of human gait, obstructing its engineering efficiency, afflicting it with strains and stresses and denying it its natural grace of form and ease of movement head to foot."
+Yet, in only a few thousand years, and with one carelessly designed instrument, our shoes, we have warped the pure anatomical form of human gait, obstructing its engineering efficiency, afflicting it with strains and stresses and denying it its natural grace of form and ease of movement."

 There is plenty more to read on this subject – check out the links at the end of the article.

 Getting used to the limited pampering provided by many trial runners does take some time.
-It's best to wear them around the house or locally for a few weeks to acclimatise your feet to doing their job again.
+It's best to wear them around the house or on local walks for a few weeks to acclimatise your feet to doing their job (footwork?) again.
 I made the mistake of going on a 32-mile hike in my first pair, and the resulting tendon pains were very unpleasant.
 Now, however, I wouldn't hike in anything else.
-In fact, "normal" shoes feel oddly uncomfortable, poking into my feet in odd places.
+In fact, "normal" shoes feel oddly uncomfortable, constricting and poking into my feet in odd places.

-It would be untrue to say that trail runners uniformly provide no support whatsoever – the shape of the shoe, midsole, insole and heel cup.
+It would be untrue to say that trail runners provide no support whatsoever – they do so through the shape of the shoe, midsole, insole and heel cup.
 The point is more that the shoes are much simpler, and in being so they build up the strength of your feet, increasing flexibility and natural muscle support.

-I have terribly splayed feed and look a bit ridiculous when I walk (abusive school nickname: ten-to-two), but I don't have any problems with my trail runners of choice (inov-8s).
-If you have problems with your feet, clearly you'll need to look at alternative insoles (REI / Backcountry) or other orthopedic help that will assist.
-Section Hiker has info on plantar fasciitis, for starters, as does his über-blogger stablemate Brian Green.
+I have terribly splayed feed and look a bit ridiculous when I walk (abusive school nickname: "ten to two"), but I don't have any problems with my trail runners.
+If you do have problems with your feet, clearly you'll need to look at alternative insoles or other orthopedic help that will assist.
+Section Hiker has useful info on plantar fasciitis, for starters, as does his über-blogger stablemate Brian Green.
 Beyond that I'm regrettably no expert in foot conditions.
-Only you know what you need to make shoes comfortable, so bear that in mind regarding any advice and recommendations made here – you're on your own two feet.
+Only you know what you need to make shoes comfortable, so please bear that in mind regarding any advice and recommendations made here; you're on your own two feet.

-If you worry about, or know you have weak ankles, or if you just feel a little uncertain on tricky ground and would prefer some support, smartpacker Jörgen Johanssen has a clever idea: try using ankle braces.
-Typically weighing around 150g, they are much lighter than boots and provide better support anyway.
-They would allow you to use trail runners and still have some ankle support.
+If you worry about having, or know you have weak ankles, or if you just feel a little uncertain on tricky ground and would prefer some support, smartpacker Jörgen Johanssen has a clever idea: try using ankle braces.
+Typically weighing around 150g, they are much lighter than boots and provide more appropriate support anyway.
+They will also allow you to use trail runners and still have some ankle support.

 But the issue of support is not the main barrier most people hesitate at before crossing over to ultralight trail runners.
 For that, we need to get our feet wet.